securesign/artifact-signer-ansible/README.md

 Utilize the steps below to understand how to setup and execute the provisioning.

 ## Prerequisites
+A RHEL 8.8+ or a RHEL 9.2+ server should be used to run the RHTAS components.

 Ansible must be installed and configured on a control node that will be used to perform the automation.